RosettaCommons/demos/protocol_capture/membrane_protein_ddg/README.md

 * Alford RF, Koehler Leman J, Weitzner BD, Gray JJ (2015) An integrated framework advancing membrane protein modeling and design PLosCompBio (Under Review)

----

-Measuring free energy changes upon mutation can inform our understanding of membrane protein stability and variation and is a step toward design.
-In this application, we predict ddGs by measuring the difference in Rosetta energy for the native and mutated conformation.
-This application uses a modified version of the all atom energy function for membrane proteins, which includes the fa_elec term and pH energy (see below).
-The Membrane ddG application is part of the RosettaMP Framework.

 ## Executable/Script ##
 The membrane ddG application is implemented as a python script in PyRosetta.
 The scripts described here can be found in this protocol capture.
 Developmental versions can also be found: